A Characterization for Decidable Separability by Piecewise Testable Languages: The Characterization for Separability

 We claim that $T(\Dclosure{L})$ and $K$ are inseparable by \ptl if and only if $\Dclosure{L}=a_1^*\cdots a_n^*$.
 We first show that this claim implies the lemma.
-Indeed, since $\C$ is a full trio, we can effectively compute representations (in the form of a finite automaton or in the form customary for $\C$) of $T(\Dclosure{L})$.
+Indeed, since $\C$ is a full trio, the language $T(\Dclosure{L})$ is effectively contained in $\C$.
 Since $K$ is a member of $\C$ (since every full trio contains the family of regular languages), the claim clearly implies the lemma.